atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ---

-mama!
-I have Some news S “0^ “to tell you : we are going to “have Some charming neigh“ “: Sir Thomas Lum“ “family is coming down to live ‘‘ at the great house in this lively manner miss Selby, one day, addressed her mother, running into the garden parlour, in which she fet at work. vol. I. B “At
+"Oh! mama!
+I have some news to tell you: we are going to have some charming neighnours: Sir Thomas Lumley's family is coming down to live at the great house."

-<
-.
+In this lively manner Miss Selby, one day, addressed her mother, running into the garden parlour, in which she sat at work.

-2 .
+[ 2 ]
-“At the great house! ” replied Mrs. Selby: “that cannot be, Surely; “for it is quite out of repair, and has “not had anything done to it Since Sir “Charles died.”
+"At the great house! " replied Mrs. Selby: “that cannot be, Surely; “for it is quite out of repair, and has “not had anything done to it Since Sir “Charles died."
-I know nothing about that, ” an swered miss Selbv\ “but indeed it is as W
+I know nothing about that, " an swered miss Selbv\ “but indeed it is as W
-“I tell you, as papa — here becomes.”
+“I tell you, as papa — here becomes."
 %
-“What do you want to Say to me, “my dear ?”
+“What do you want to Say to me, “my dear ?"
 Said Mr. Selby, as he entered the room.
 ‘ Why, Molly tells me that Sir
 /
-“Thomas lumley’s family are coming down to live here : and Ldo not be“ “it, because the old house is So r much out of repair, you know.”
+“Thomas lumley’s family are coming down to live here : and Ldo not be“ “it, because the old house is So r much out of repair, you know."
 .
 Peri

 . ^
 V
-Perhaps they are out of repair ■ “sthemselves, ” replied Mr. Selby — “I “have always heard Sir Thomas vas an extravagant man; and So, 1 Sup“ “he has no money left to lay out “upon his house.
+Perhaps they are out of repair ■ “sthemselves, " replied Mr. Selby — “I “have always heard Sir Thomas vas an extravagant man; and So, 1 Sup“ “he has no money left to lay out “upon his house.
 I have been told in
 • < - “' • '
 f
 deed, by the by, that he comes down .here to retrench, and to try to Save “Something for his family.
 His chilo

 “dren must be grown up now: he
 ■ ' A I »
-was married, I remember, before I “was, and I believe Ire has four to our “three.” t '
+was married, I remember, before I “was, and I believe Ire has four to our “three." t '
 “Well!
 I am Sure 1 shall be quite
 C '; i >i‘'s ‘ C ' ■ _ *
 “glad to have Some young Ladies of “my own age to be acquainted with, ’’ Said miss Selby : “we have lived long
-“enough, I think, by ourselves, papa.”
+“enough, I think, by ourselves, papa."
 •, *

-'- “I don’t know that, ” replied he;
+'- “I don’t know that, " replied he;
-the longer we live by ourselves, the better we shall be: there is very little good to be OC by mixing with other people.”, : ij
+the longer we live by ourselves, the better we shall be: there is very little good to be OC by mixing with other people.", : ij
-That is not clear to w, ” Said miss
+That is not clear to w, " Said miss
 /
 iselby : “I should ilike to See and know
-“a little more of the world.”
+“a little more of the world."
 • e
 /
-“Polly, Polly, ” replied he, hastily, you would not get much by that.: the less you know of the worldychild,
+“Polly, Polly, " replied he, hastily, you would not get much by that.: the less you know of the worldychild,
 *
 “the better: it is by tro means a place “for the improvement of young peo pie: you live here quite out of the “way of temptatioir, and therefore “may be both good and happy, if you “will: but were you to go into the world, you would find it very difficult